No Ngati Kahungunu ki Wairarapa, Ati hau nui a Paparangi, Rangitane me Raukawa.

 on the Maori Affairs select committee.

-She's previously led campaigns to save our National Parks
+She's previously led campaigns to end child poverty, save our National Parks

 from mining, protect the Mokihinui River, and has fought for greater protection